kengibson1111/go-stdlib/README.md

 * cfbdecrypter - example using CFB to order to decrypt encrypted CFB data.
 From the output, notice the difference between what is hex-encoded, hex-decoded, and unencrypted.
 In this case, the first block of ciphertext has the IV for the rest of the ciphertext.
-That doesn't have to always be the case, but it is common.
-  So if you want to create a custom encryption/decryption strategy, go against the norm.
-Put the IV somewhere else.
 This example does not cover the use of HMAC in order to authenticate before decrypting.
 The AES encryption algorithm is used.

 ## crypto/rand